SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-08-Tweet-Comments-Backend/README.md

     ![Step Image](images/Exercise8_4-1_twitter_zip.png)

 1. Extract the archive as shown in the picture below.
+The ZIP file password is *Welcome18*.

     ![Step Image](images/Exercise8_4-2_twitter_zip_extract.png)